sparte1/Ensea-SH-TP2/README.md

   - Indeed, the ACK 0 package contains the port number on which the server wants us to send the data.
 The port number is within a certain range for tftp and is unique for each client to separte them as they are all contacting the server on UDP port 1069 at the begining.
   - We then read this new port and send the data on this one.
   - When the data is correctly received by the server, it send us a ACK 1 package, ending the connection.
+  - Now, the file 'test' that was created on the client repository is now on the server.
+We can see it by doing the command `ls` in the server's terminal.